Adela Esther Tuy Tuy (19), Guatemala

 Betzabeth Martínez Gutiérrez (24), México

-Betzabeth is a Zapotec indigenous woman, originally from Santiago Matatlán, known as the world capital of mezcal, in Oaxaca, Mexico.
-She holds a degree in Accounting from UNAM.
-From an early age, she has collaborated with various institutions on environmental initiatives, such as tree planting and waste collection in communities, promoting the importance of waste classification.
-Over time, she has become involved in human rights issues, the empowerment of indigenous women, and the preservation of mother tongues.
-In 2019, she was awarded the State Youth Prize and was previously a fellow of the US Embassy in Mexico.
-Currently, she collaborates with various institutions on environmental projects, with a particular focus on her community and the mezcal industry.
+Betzabeth is a Zapotec woman from Santiago Matatlán, Oaxaca, known as the mezcal capital of the world.
+She holds an Accounting degree from UNAM.
+Since childhood, she has led environmental projects like tree planting and waste management.
+Over time, she expanded her work to human rights, Indigenous women’s empowerment, and language preservation.
+In 2019, she received the State Youth Prize and was a US Embassy fellow.
+Today, she collaborates on environmental projects, focusing on sustainability in her community and the mezcal industry.

 Ervison Araújo Silva (25), Brasil